Financial Wellbeing in Retirement

 • Enabling you to invest any sum you free up from selling your home and buying a more modest property.
 This investment can provide you more retirement income, so you can enjoy your retirement even more,

-3. Make a retirement budget
+3. Make a Retirement Budget

-If you haven’t retired yet, spend some time analysing your retirement expenses.
-Working through a before and after retirement budget is important, as the estimate of what you spend after retirement will help you understand your income needs.
+Work through a before and after retirement budget, as the estimate of what you spend after retirement will help you understand your income needs.
 When doing this, take extra care when estimating expenses such as increased travel, hobbies, and healthcare costs, as this is one of the biggest retirement budgeting mistakes people make.
 Another issue is steadily rising costs because of inflation.

-4. Make your health a priority
+4. Make Your Health a Priority

 It doesn’t matter how wealthy you are if you have poor health.
 This means staying active, eating right, and ensuring you have appropriate health insurance in place.
 If you decide not to establish health insurance, then ensure you have a plan to self-insure.